 - Rapidly develop setmelanotide for rare genetic disorders of obesity caused by MC4 pathway deficiencies.
 We are aiming to dramatically improve patient outcomes in severe obesity by targeting setmelanotide's mechanism of action to the treatment of patients with genetically-defined defects in the MC4 pathway.
 We are focusing setmelanotide clinical development on monogenic upstream genetic defects in which obesity is life-threatening but where the downstream MC4 pathway is fully functional. - Advance setmelanotide for POMC deficiency obesity and LepR deficiency obesity as our first indications in upstream MC4 pathway deficiencies.
-We have completed enrollment of the pivotal cohorts in our Phase 3 trials in POMC deficiency obesity and LepR deficiency obesity, and plan to report initial data from these trials in the third quarter of 2019.
+We are close to completing enrollment of the pivotal cohorts in our Phase 3 trials in POMC deficiency obesity and LepR deficiency obesity, and plan to report initial data from these trials in the third quarter of 2019.
 We are working with the FDA, based on our Breakthrough Therapy designation, to prepare concurrent New Drug Application, or NDA, filings for these two indications as part of an expedited path to approval for POMC deficiency obesity and LepR deficiency obesity. - Advance setmelanotide for Bardet-Biedl syndrome and Alström syndrome as our second set of indications in upstream MC4 pathway deficiencies.
 We have demonstrated proof of concept in Bardet-Biedl syndrome and Alström syndrome, indicating that these are also setmelanotide responsive, upstream MC4 pathway disorders.
 Based on these results, the FDA recently included these disorders under our existing Breakthrough Therapy designation for setmelanotide.
 In May 2018, we met with the FDA to discuss a combined pivotal Phase 3 clinical trial in both Bardet-Biedl syndrome and Alström syndrome.
 Based on these preliminary discussions with the FDA, we currently plan to initiate this trial and enroll patients in 2018.

 - Expand setmelanotide development to additional upstream MC4 pathway deficiencies, including POMC heterozygous deficiency obesity and POMC epigenetic disorders.
-We believe we can leverage our experience with and mechanistic understanding of the MC4 pathway to advance development of setmelanotide for other upstream MC4 pathway deficiencies.
-We have an ongoing Phase 2 clinical trial that includes patients with these rare genetic disorders, and reported initial, preliminary results in these indications in June 2018.
+We have an ongoing Phase 2 clinical trial that includes patients with these rare genetic disorders, and expect to report initial, preliminary results in these indications in the second quarter of 2018.
 We continue to investigate other potential indications that may result from MC4 pathway deficiencies, in which we may study treatment with setmelanotide in the future. - Commercialize setmelanotide for rare disease indications in core strategic markets.
 We intend to establish our own commercial sales and marketing organization in the United States and other core strategic markets.
 We expect this sales organization will target physicians treating these rare genetic disorders of obesity, including pediatric and adult endocrinologists.
 We believe that building our own commercial operations will deliver a greater return on our product investment than if we license the rights to commercialize these products to third parties.
 We may also selectively establish partnerships in markets outside the United States for sales, marketing, and distribution. - Leverage the broad experience of our team in clinical and commercial drug development, and product acquisitions.
 We will apply our team's extensive experience in developing and commercializing innovative medicines to the development and launch of setmelanotide.
 We will apply similar expertise to advance our second product candidate, RM-853, from pre-clinical to clinical development.
 In addition, we intend to identify and acquire new pipeline product candidates in related diseases.